SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <a name="demarest" href="#contents" style="font-style:Italic;font-size:2.1em;color:Black;">Dr. Bruce Demarest</a>

-**Bruce Demarest** (PhD, University of Manchester) was senior professor of spiritual formation at Denver Seminary, where he taught since 1975, and a member of the Evangelical Theological Society, Theological Thinkers and Cultural Group, and Spiritual Formation Forum.
+**Bruce Demarest** (Ph.D., University of Manchester) was senior professor of spiritual formation at Denver Seminary, where he taught since 1975, and a member of the Evangelical Theological Society, Theological Thinkers and Cultural Group, and Spiritual Formation Forum.

 <!-- > Moreover, saints are **elected** in Christ (Eph 1:4); they are **called** to Christ (1Cor 1:9); they **believe** the truth about Christ (Rom 10:9; 1 John 5:1, 5); they turn to Christ in **repentance** (1 Pet 2:25); they are **justified** by the blood of Christ (Heb 13:12); **regeneration** takes place in Christ (2 Cor 5:17; Tit 3:5-6); they are united with Christ (Gal 2:20); they are transformed into the image of Christ (2 Cor 3:18); they are kept and **preserved** by Christ (1 John 5:18); and they will receive the **glory** of Christ (2 Thess 2:14). -->